phalcon-orphanage/docs/en/reference/cache.rst

 When to implement cache?
 ------------------------
 Although this component is very fast, implementing it in cases that is not needed could lead to loss of performance than gain.
-We recommend you check this cases before use cache:
+We recommend you check this cases before using a cache:

 * You are making complex calculations that every time return the same result (changing infrequently)
 * You are using a lot of helpers and the output generated is almost always the same